-Reconcile transformation in Astera Centerprise enables the user to identify and reconcile new, updated, or deleted information entries within the existing data source.
+The Reconcile Transformation object in Astera Centerprise enables users to identify and reconcile new, updated, or deleted information entries within the existing data source.
 It can be applied in a wide variety of business scenarios that require a user to identify changes in multiple data records and capture them efficiently to drive critical business decisions.

 Sample Use Case¶

 Consider an example where we have a sample data of complaints filed by customers regarding the products and services provided by a company.
-Assume that the source file 1 contains the details and status of complaints on January 1st, 2018, and the source file 2 contains the details and status of complaints on February 1st, 2018.
+Assume that source file 1 contains details and status of complaints on January 1st, 2018, and source file 2 contains details and status of complaints on February 1st, 2018.
 We want to track the progress of the resolved complaints during that one month.
-To do so, we will reconcile the information contained in the source data files and capture changes using the Reconcile transformation.
+To do so, we will reconcile the information contained in the source data files and capture changes using the Reconcile Transformation object.

 How to Use Reconcile Transformation¶

-1. Drag and drop the appropriate source objects and point them towards the files that you want to reconcile.
-In this example, we will be working with Excel Workbook Source.
+1. Drag-and-drop the appropriate source objects and point them towards the files that you want to reconcile.
+In this example, we will be working with an Excel Workbook Source.

-5. Right click on the Reconcile transformation object’s header and go to Properties.
+5. Right click on the Reconcile Transformation object’s header and select Properties.

-6. This will open the Reconcile Transformation Properties screen where you will see the following options:
+6. This will open the Reconcile Transformation Properties window where you will see the following options:

 You can choose the Reconcile Output Type from the following options:

 - Side By Side Element With Change Flag – If you want to get values from both sources presented side by side, with a separate column presenting the reconciled output by putting a flag – true, in case of an update, and false if it remains unchanged.